Eurocc-Italy/dl_tui/README.md

 The input argument of the executable should be a properly-formatted JSON document, whose content should be the following:

   - `id`: unique identifier characterizing the run.
 We recommend using the [UUID](https://docs.python.org/3/library/uuid.html) module to generate it, producing a UUID.hex string
   - `sql_query`: SQL query to be run on the MongoDB database containing the metadata.
-Since the data lake is by definition a non-relational database, and the "return" of the query is the file itself, most queries will be of the type `SELECT * FROM metadata WHERE [...]`.
+Since the Data Lake is by definition a non-relational database, and the "return" of the query is the file itself, most queries will be of the type `SELECT * FROM metadata WHERE [...]`.
   - `script_path` (optional): path to a Python script to analyse the files matching the query.
 This script must feature a `main` function taking as input a list of file paths, which will be populated by the interface with the files matching the query, and returning a list of paths as output, which will be saved in a compressed archive and made available to the user.
-  - `config_client` (optional): a dictionary containing options for client-side configuration
+  - `config_hpc` (optional): a dictionary containing options for hpc-side configuration
   - `config_server` (optional): a dictionary containing options for server-side configuration

 After you prepared the JSON file (for example, called `input.json`), the program can be called as such:

 ```
-dtaas_tui_<client/server> input.json
+dl_tui_<hpc/server> input.json
 ```

 If no script is provided, the program will simply return the files matching the query.